 - Summarize and present a research project orally and in writing

 Coursework for MS students is typically undertaken during the first year in the program, although advanced courses may be taken in the second year.
 All MS students will complete the core Human Genetics courses as well as the core Public Health curriculum.
 Advanced courses offered through Human Genetics and other departments will provide students instruction in their chosen area of concentration.
+Examples of courses offered through other departments that may help a student specialize their studies can be found in the general list of suggestions for elective courses.
 Certificate programs offered through the Graduate School of Public Health can be pursued to further customize the education of MS students.

 MS Program Curriculum